Value is all about what a company is worth versus what price it is

 TENURE AS CEO

-Mr. Vikas Ranjan serves as an Independent Director at MLI Marble Lending Inc. since January 15, 2018.
-He has been a Director of Carl Data Solutions Inc. since August 2019.
-He has been President, Chief Executive Officer and Director of Prime City One Capital Corp. since March 2019.
-He serves as Member of Advisory Board at Fandom Sports Media Corp.
+Mr. Vikas Ranjan is an Independent Director at MLI Marble Lending Inc. since January 15, 2018.
+He has been a Director of Carl Data Solutions Inc. since August 27, 2019.
+He served as President, Chief Executive Officer and Director of Prime City One Capital Corp. since March 2019 until December 20, 2019.
+He was a Member of Advisory Board at Fandom Sports Media Corp. until 2019.
 He is Entrepreneurial Finance Professional.
 Mr. Ranjan has been Member of Board of Advisors at Sudal Industries Ltd since April 2018.
 He has been the President of Gravitas Financial Inc. since June 25, 2015 and is its Co-founder.
 Mr. Ranjan helps to make strategic investments in quality wealth management, financial technology and mining companies.
 Mr. Ranjan served as Co-Founder and Principal at Ubika Research and smallcappower.com.
 He served as an Executive Vice President at Gravitas Financial Inc. until June 25, 2015.
 Mr. Ranjan served as an Executive Vice President at SearchGold Resources Inc. His experience includes management positions with TAL Global Asset Management and Bank of Montreal.
 He co-founded P2P Systems Inc. Mr. Ranjan is a management and investment professional with experience in diverse areas of investment management, finance, capital markets, entrepreneurship and investment research and has a strong knowledge of financial markets and has researched and analyzed companies in diverse industry sectors and markets.
 His previous experience includes management positions in a Canadian chartered bank.
 Mr. Ranjan has been a Director of Gravitas Financial Inc. since June 2013.
 He has been a Director of Must Capital Inc. since January 24, 2018.
 He served as a director of Homeland Energy Group Ltd. since September 24, 2015 until April 29, 2016.
 He has been Director of Mint Corporation since December 19, 2017.
 He holds a Master of Business Administration degree in Finance from McGill University, along with a Master of Management Studies and a Bachelor of Arts Honors degree in Economics from University of Mumbai.

 Management Team Tenure